openlyrics/openlyrics/docs/source/dataformat.rst

 Custom Version
 ^^^^^^^^^^^^^^

-No song is created once, never to be edited again.
+No song is ever created once, never to be edited again.
 Songs are updated over time, sometimes to add additional verses, sometimes to fix spelling or grammatical errors.
-OpenLyrics tries to add in some rudimentary version control in the form of a ``<customVersion>`` tag, which could be updated whenever a song changes significantly.
+OpenLyrics tries to add in some rudimentary version control in the form of a ``<version>`` tag, which could be updated whenever a song changes significantly.

 This tag can contain any arbitrary text which could help the user to distinguish between various versions of a song.

 For example, it could contain a version number::

-    <customVersion>0.99</customVersion>
+    <version>0.99</version>

 Or a date::

-    <customVersion>2010-02-04</customVersion>
+    <version>2010-02-04</version>

 Or almost anything else::

-    <customVersion>this is previous version</customVersion>
+    <version>this is previous version</version>

 Keywords
 ^^^^^^^^

-Keywords are used to get more precise results when searching for a song in the song database.
+Keywords are used for more precise results when searching for a song in a song database.
 These keywords are stored in the ``<keywords>`` tag.

 For example, in *Amazing Grace*::